 If they have less space, or that space is more roomy on one side, twisted, kinked, they are more likely to find a position that may not be as easy to birth.
 The simple fact of the matter is, baby’s tend to have an easier time going through the birth canal in a position like LOA, which stands for Left Occiput Anterior (see image), with chin tucked, smallest part of the head coming first.
 Posterior positions (baby’s spine against your spin.
 Sometimes called “sunny side up”) do not fit through the pelvis as well and can be accompanied by back labor, where contractions are felt very intensely in the back.

 Proper body prep for birth takes baby positioning into account.
 When we balance and prepare the body we are not forcing baby into optimal positioning, we are just opening up the space for them to find it.
 Through balance, alignment, breathing and core support we support and give baby room.
 Babies are smart and they want to find the optimal position, we just need to give them the opportunity and room!
+Check out our different targeted programs for each stage of your journey into parenthood.

 When we find balance in the body- through the soft tissues (muscles) and boney structures (like the pelvis- which baby passes through), we help baby to find an optimal position which, as we mentioned above, can make the birthing process shorter, easier and more efficient.
 Additionally, when we learn how to carry ourselves throughout the day (alignment, as taught in One Strong Mama program) and use exercise techniques to create body balance, we optimize the function and space in the uterus, pelvic floor, pelvis.
 Unfortunately, not all exercise classes, even prenatal ones, have a solid understanding of pelvic floor, core, and alignment.
 So even though they feel good and are mentally extremely helpful, they are not necessarily helping to prepare the body for birth in a more specific and thoughtful way.